 - Go through your home and count how much of each item you have.
 Next month, we will organize your food so it’s pretty, so don’t spend time doing that right now.

 - Throw away old food or damaged cans.
 How do you know it’s old?
 Go to StillTasty.com.

-- We’ll set goals for your food storage each month with our challenges.
-But if you want to jot a few goals down, I’d do it without the kids around.
+- We’ll take smaller inventories of your shelf-stable food each month with my prep challenges.
+But if you want to jot down a few goals, do it without the kids around.

-As you take a complete food storage inventory, you’ll discover what your family doesn’t eat anymore.
-And you will begin to manage your “home store.”
+As you take a complete food storage inventory, you’ll soon discover what your family doesn’t eat and what they do.
+You are on your way to managing your “home store.”
 I believe in you!